AlanFoster/sql-in-haskell/readme.md

 select * from table
 select func(func(*), bar, baz), qux from table select * from table where a >= 1 + 2 / 3
+select * from table since monday at '8:00' select * from table where col >= 1 + 2 / 3 since last week until yesterday at '08:00'
 ```

 ## Tests